TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Jupiter.md

 If we pay a little attention, we can see the `Grafana` icon in the upper left corner.

-Clicking in the help button we see the `version` in use:
+By clicking in the help button we check the `version` in use:

 <br />